gokultp/gokultp.github.io/_posts/2016-08-19-a-journey-with-http.markdown

 This was my tcp server code.
 I had run it and tried to connect with my browser, by providing url as localhost:7000.
 But unfortunately nothing was happened.
-I have tried it for few times but still no result :tired_face:.
+I have tried it for few times but still no result :(.
+One thing I noticed is our server was stopping execution when I have tried to connect with browser.
+So something is happening there.
+I have tried to debug the code, but I could'nt find any errors,then I have connected a tcp client to the server and It was working perfectly.